 Fitbit has kept the software updates flowing, which means there are still plenty of tips and tricks for getting more out of them.
-The depth of its fitness tracking features is a big part of Fitbit's success.
+The depth of its fitness tracking is a big part of Fitbit's success.

-That's why we've delved under the hood to find the not-so-obvious tweaks that help users go further and get fitter.
+We've delved under the hood to find the not-so-obvious tweaks that help users go further and get fitter.